ptsanchez/cse110-sp24-group15/admin/meetings/050424_brainstorming.md

 - Jaewon idea: implement chatgpt api so when a question is asked in checklist on the daily page chatgpt will give a response.
 	- also add a comment/chat function

+Time spent: 1.5 hours on desgning before the meeting + 30 mins of combining designs for tenative solution